0xSero/partisia-docs/docs/smart-contracts/smart-conract-tools-overview.md

 ## Libraries

-Partisia Blockchain offers a set of different libraries to help you create smart contracts, interact with smart contracts and work with the states of smart contracts.
+Partisia Blockchain offers a set of different libraries to help you interact with smart contracts and work with the states of smart contracts on the chain.

 ### client